For information about an audition, please email email@example.com or call 636-458-4343.

 If you enjoy singing a cappella music in a wide range of styles, if you relish the prospect of singing in one of the Midwest's most prestigious choral ensembles, if you welcome the challenge of performing extraordinary repertoire in some of St. Louis's finest public buildings, then the Chorus is for you.
 Prior experience of choral singing is essential, and you must be able to read music.

 When you are prepared for an audition, please complete the online application.
-Once we have reviewed this application, the Executive Director will contact you to let you know how we would like to proceed, with an uploaded recording and/or an in-person audition.
+Once we have reviewed your application, the Executive Director will contact you with more information and how we would like to proceed.

-Every member must audition for each season in May or early June; there are no guaranteed places.
-The current allocation is 16 sopranos, 12 altos, 8 tenors and 12 basses.
+Each summer different voice-part sections may be auditioned; there are no guaranteed places for existing members.
+The current allocation is 14 sopranos, 12 altos, 8 tenors, and 12 basses.
 Any spaces not filled in the annual auditions are available at later sessions.

-Auditions take place at regular intervals throughout the year to fill any permanent vacancies and to maintain a roster of alternate/substitute singers.
-These are generally held in the late afternoon and evening of Tuesdays and Fridays, the morning and early afternoon of Saturdays, and the afternoon of Sundays.
+Auditions may also take place occasionally throughout the year to fill any permanent vacancies and to maintain a roster of alternate/substitute singers.
+These are generally held in late afternoons and evenings.

-Candidates are asked to prepare two songs, one of which must be in a foreign language of their own choosing (Latin is satisfactory), anything from hymn tune to aria, from folk melody to popular song.
-Existing full members of the Chorus are required to sing only one song.
+Candidates are asked to prepare two songs; one is in Italian and written by Monteverdi and will be sent to you in advance; the other song is of your choosing but MUST be sung in English.
+Anything from hymn tune to aria, from folk melody to popular song, is acceptable.
+(Existing members of the Chorus are required to sing only one song; they may be excused the Monteverdi.)
 You may not be asked to sing both selections in their entirety, but obviously you must be prepared to do so.
-Although you are not required to memorize the songs, you should select pieces you are familiar with, and which demonstrate the natural timbre and range of your voice.
-You will be penalized if you are unable to perform these pieces correctly.
+Although you are not required to memorize the songs, you should select a piece in English that you are familiar with, and which demonstrates the natural timbre and range of your voice.
+Making errors on these pieces does not show your musicianship to its full advantage, so you are encouraged to prepare adequately.

 Vocal Range and Agility